Introduction

 My memories of the future include an infinite number of lifetimes, spent doing an infinite number of things.
 They have experienced grief, loss and life.
 To me, it's been the distance of a memory until now.
 Now it has actually happened.
 My personal life experiences are finite and small against that infinite foreknowledge.

 I step into the building I've purchased in Oklahoma City, Oklahoma where I'm building my bio-reactor.
 Today I smile and put on a happy face as I greet my work crews.
+The old building has a new smell.
+The chlorine of disinfectant overrides the old smell of aged concrete and fresh paint.
 A few engineers, a few medical doctors and a couple of biochemists.
 They know why they are here.
-I called them, offered them money, and brought them to work here in a crash engineering program.
+I called them, offered them money and brought them to work here in a crash bio-engineering program.

 "Tell me what you know," I request.

 "The waste extraction chamber is buckled.
 There's no way to fix it.
-I'm sorry, John, we will have to start over from scratch."
+I'm sorry, John, we will have to start over from scratch," said Dr Alan Albright, leader of the project.

 "Do we know why?"

 "Unexpected thermal expansion while running.
 We have modified the design.
-It actually is better this way as each stage connects easier."
+It actually is better this way as each stage connects more easily," his assistant said, trying to reassure me.

 "On to attempt four.
 Don't waste time dismantling number three, just push it to the side."